igorkislyuk/bacteria/README.md

 * support different transition types (parallel, cover, flip)
 * support reverse functionality
 * support safari-like controller transition (both present & dismiss)
+* support for segues, not only for modal code presentation
 * ...to be continued

 ## Installation